CodeBear801/tech_summary/tech-summary/papers/pregel_connected_component_example.md

 ## Problem description

-- Vertexes are recorded in different machine, they have global unique ID
+- Vertexes are recorded in different machine, they have global unique ID be assigned
 - Directed graph
 - Find connected components, use the smallest vertex id for component ID
-  - There are two connected components, for lower one every vertex will record `1` and for upper one every vertex will record `5`
+  - There are two connected components in this example(picture below), for lower component every vertex will record `1` and for upper one every vertex will record `5`

 ### Step 1